Types of boat engines

 - Less pollution (especially oil in water)

-- Reduction The amount of sound produced by the engine
+- Reducing the amount of noise produced by the engine

 - Saving fuel consumption